colopl/app-store-server-library-dotnet/README.md

 ## Usage
 The library is designed to be used in the same way as the official Apple libraries.
-**A demo project is available in the repository to show how to use the library.**
+**A demo project is available in the repository to demonstrate how to use the library.**

 ### Configuration
 First set your configuration in your appsettings.json file: